Unified Ad Marketplace

-Access ads from Amazon and SSPs.
+Access ads from Amazon and other buyers.
 Reduce latency with one ad call to our server.

 As a news organization, ad quality is a priority for us.
 Unified Ad Marketplace offers high quality ads and the CPMs are one of the strongest of all our bidders.

 Mark Stallings: Manager of Digital Operations, Daily Herald

 Looking for product documentation?
 Create an account to learn more.

 What is required to use Unified Ad Marketplace (UAM)?